 Other Flea Diseases

 While other diseases fleas carry or conditions they cause may not lead directly to a dog’s death, they can still make a pup sick or very uncomfortable.

 Flea allergy dermatitis is a common cause of skin disease in dogs.
 It happens when the body reacts to the saliva that fleas inject when they bite.
 “All it can take is one flea to set the skin off,” Brown says.
 “And if that one flea becomes a hundred fleas, or even 10 fleas, the reaction is going to be worse.”
 In some dogs, a single flea bite can cause itching for days, and may eventually result in hair loss down the middle of the back to the base of the tail.

 Fleas can also cause tapeworms in dogs.
 This happens when a dog is licking itself and swallows a flea that’s harboring a tapeworm.
-The good news: “I’ve never seen a dog die from a tapeworm infestation,” Brown says.
-But if you see any signs of tapeworms in your dog’s feces, be sure to contact your veterinarian right away.
+A severe tapeworm infection can cause death in puppies or dogs with other illnesses.
+If you see any signs of tapeworms in your dog’s feces, be sure to contact your veterinarian right away.

 Flea Prevention Tips

 “Every animal should be on some type of [flea] preventative 12 months out of the year—especially if you live in a warmer climate where you don’t get hard freezes a lot,” Brown says.
 There are numerous options out there, from topical treatments to oral medications.
 Just be sure that whatever you use explicitly states it will combat fleas.

 The CDC suggests limiting how much time your pet spends outside, giving frequent baths, and regularly checking for fleas .
 It also recommends cleaning pet bedding often with soap and water.